Rickaym/FreeBooksAPI/contributions.md

-# Contribution
+# 🏗️ Contribution

-Great to see you here cadet, ATTENTION!

 To understand the server infastructure and scrapers you will have to understand the intuitions behind the components that ensures that FreeBooksAPI works like a well oiled machine.

+You can skip this part if you're here just to view the API endpoint documentation.

 ## Index